wjdp/cylfill/README.md

 2. Close every instance of the app you have open
 3. Re-open the app

+# Analytics & crash logs

+The app runs analytics to provide insight into how it's used and to help with improvements.
+You can view all analytics data [on Plausible](https://plausible.io/cylfill.wjdp.uk).
+I also collect crash logs using [Sentry](https://sentry.io).

 # Acknowledgements

 - Icons by [Tabler](https://tabler.io/)